-Lisa Weinhold (Signed by the official having the authority to negotiate indirect cost

-(Signature) rates for the organization or by a higher level official.)
+05/17/2018 (Date Signed) (Signed by the official having the authority to negotiate indirect cost rates for the organization or by a higher level official.)

-Lisa Weinhold

-(Please Print Name)

-Director of Finance and HR (Title)

-ECIA

-(Name of Organization)

-05/18/2017

-(Date Signed)

 ECIA Self-Certification of Procurement and Consultant Selection Procedures

 This is to certify that I have reviewed the Iowa DOT Purchasing Rules (Iowa Administrative Code 761, Chapter 20) and will ensure procurements or the selection of consultant firms for projects to be reimbursed with federal transportation planning funds will follow the policies and procedures outlined in the above-referenced purchasing rules.